 Job Relations — Learn how to build positive employee relations, increase cooperation and motivation, and effectively resolve conflict.
 Learn the foundations of positive employee relations to prevent problems from arising.
 When problems do arise, learn the proven method of getting the facts, weighing options, deciding, taking action, and checking results.
 (Taught by Certified TWI Instructors)

 Supervisor as Team Leader — Attendees will better understand team based interactions and develop effective strategies to leverage the people resources available to them as leaders.

 Lean Principles — Gain an understanding of the eight wastes and the Lean Principles designed to eliminate wastes in business processes.
 Through hands-on simulations, participants learn about standardized work, workplace organization, visual controls, set-up reductions, batch size reduction, point of use storage, quality at the source, workforce practices and pull systems.

 Quality —Learn how to mistake-proof tasks and provide tools to ensure quality is achieved before it is passed along to the next operation.

 Problem Solving Tools — This training introduces effective approaches to problem solving and decision making that have proven to be successful in producing improvements in efficiency, performance, and productivity.
 Some of the tools covered are Pareto Charts, Failure Mode and Effects Analysis, Cause and Effect Diagram and Histograms.

 Effective Communication — Effective communication is vital for the success of personal interactions and for organizational communication.
 Some of the tools covered are A3 reporting, communication boards, and TAKT time.

-Cost - $1,500 per person for ARMA member, $1,700 for non-member.
+Cost - $1,500 per person for ARMA member.
 Includes seminar presentations, refreshments, and certificate with CEU's issued.